edHelper.com

 1 You have learned that our planet is covered with continents and oceans.
 Well, there are other landforms that are found on our planet.
 Landforms are natural features that are found on Earth.
 Some of these features are water and others are land surfaces.

 2 Let's start with some of the biggest on Earth.
 Mountains are high, rocky landforms that have steep sides.
 Some of our mountains are part of huge groups called mountain chains.
-Mountain chains are series of hills or mountains that stretch over large areas.
+Mountain chains are a series of mountains that stretch over large areas.
 In North America, there are the Rocky Mountains and the Appalachian Mountains.
 The Andes Mountains are found in South America.
 If you went to visit Switzerland in Europe, you would see part of the Alps mountain chain.

 Paragraphs 4 to 9: